The Short Version

 The Will: A Safety Net Under the Sandbox

-Even with a trust, there’s almost always a Will—because the Will acts like a safety net under the sandbox.
+Even with a trust, there’s almost always a will—because the Will acts like a safety net under the sandbox.

 - If a toy (asset) was left outside the sandbox, the safety net catches it when the person passes away.

-- The Will gives instructions on where the toy should go.
+- The will gives instructions on where the toy should go.
 Usually, it says: “Pour this into the trust.”

 - Once the toy is in the sandbox, the trust rules take over.